neicnordic/ahm18.neic.nordforsk.org/crossteam.md

 - Show how you can visualize large datasets from your laptop (remote visualization)
 - Teach us how you deploy containers (docker/signularity) and allow computations close to data
 - Present the approach and tools you use to track issues/bugs (such as Trello) and test your software before a new release
-- Show us how which version control tool you use and how you use it in your project
+- Show us which version control tool you use and how you use it in your project
 - Show us how you organize code review in your project
 - Show how you check the quality of your data before archiving/publishing
 - Teach us how you check the performance of your applications